 This is going to become even more common.
-Pretty soon our refrigerators will start talking to us and asking if we want them to order us more milk before our gallon is empty.
+Soon, our refrigerators will start talking to us and asking if we want them to order more milk before our gallon is empty.

 What is your favorite traffic source for business-to-business companies?

-Eric: I like Google; things like podcasts get repurposed into texts thanks to Google crawlers.
-Everything revolves around content marketing and you can retarget people easily with Facebook, which is also great.
+Eric: I like Google; thanks to Google crawlers, things like podcasts get repurposed into texts.
+Everything revolves around content marketing, and you can retarget people easily with Facebook, which is also great.

 Neil: There are three main B2B traffic sources that drive volume: Google—if you are going after keywords; Facebook—to retarget new customers; and Linkedin—if you are selling high ticket items, you can go after specific decision makers like CMOs and HR directors.